-While Christians celebrate Easter this month, Jews around the world will gather in their family homes to celebrate Passover, or Pesach, the biblical feast that also Jesus and his disciples celebrated, and that God ordained to be celebrated annually in remembrance of His mighty act of deliverance some 3500 years ago.
+Passover or Pesach, is the biblical feast that Jesus and his disciples celebrated, and that God had ordained to be celebrated annually in remembrance of His mighty act of deliverance some 3500 years ago.

 Moses – the deliverer